RotherOSS/doc-otobo-installation/content/installation-docker.rst

 - nginx is used as optional webproxy for HTTPS support.

 .. warning::
-    At the moment the docker-compose environment is not tested in depth for production use.
+    At the moment the Docker Compose environment is not tested in depth for production use.
     Please use the standard installation process for production use, unless you know what you do.

 We think that this will become the perfect environment for an OTOBO installation.